typedb/typedb-console/README.md

 - `--username=<username>` : TypeDB Cluster username to connect with.
 - `--password` : Interactively enter password to connect to TypeDB Cluster with.
 - `--script=<script>` : Run commands in the script file in non-interactive mode.
+- `--tls-enabled`: Enable TLS for connecting to TypeDB Cluster.
+- `--tls-root-ca`: Path to root CA certificate for TLS encryption.
 - `--command=<command1> --command=<command2> ...` : Run commands in non-interactive mode.
 - `-V, --version` : Print version information and exit.
 - `-h, --help` : Show help message.